VAKGK/SUPPLY-CHAIN-IN-FMCG/Document/readme.md

-This Folder contain Home Page,Support Page Icons Were Used in Dashboard Creation
+This File contain Home Page,Support Page Icons Were Used in Dashboard Creation